monktastic/blog/pages/dream/new/the-great-mystery.md

 "realize" that you're dreaming, but nothing in the dream environment particularly gives evidence of the fact.
-You simply *remember*: *"oh yeah, this is a dream!"* This allows room for doubt: maybe that's just a trick of Character's very real brain, and Dreamer is just wishful thinking.
+You simply *remember*: *"oh yeah, this is a dream!"* This allows room for doubt: maybe that's just a trick of Character's very real brain, and that the existence of Dreamer is just wishful thinking.
 We may want spirituality to be true, but facts are facts, dammit!

 As the process deepens, the room for doubt slowly vanishes.
-Once Dreamer's mind wants to demonstrate to Character that the whole thing is her own self-illusion, there is simply no stopping it.
+Once Dreamer's mind decides to demonstrate to Character that the whole thing is her own self-illusion, there is simply no stopping it.
 She may manipulate reality in arbitrarily strange and impossible ways; ways that are "objectively" verifiable by other people and instruments.
 Then she shows you, unequivocally, that those other people and instruments are dreamed up, just like you are.
 Your blind trust in "objectivity" was a marvelous ruse!

 She can unravel and re-ravel each bit of reality, showing precisely how and why it was created.
+She creates one reality after another, each more intricate, internally-consistent, and convincingly real than the last.
 And because it has always been *her* looking through your eyes, you see that it has been *you* doing it the whole time.

-*All realities are my dream, and all dreams are made of my mind.
+*Don't you see?
+All your supposedly fail-safe indicators that a world is "real" can be faked.
+That's the entire game!
+All realities are my dream, and all dreams are made of my mind.
 Some dreams contain "space," "time," and "matter," but most do not.
 We will spend as many eternities as needed for you to grok this.
 During the whole process, you will have never left the placeless place; the crucible of creation.*

 ---